awningteam/data-science-homework/README.md

  to a large N?

 ## Submission Instructions
-Please email a link to your public repo to `shri@awningcre.com` and `eli@awningcre.com`.
+Please email a zip of your repo `shri@awningcre.com` and `eli@awningcre.com`.
-Send us a writeup for the follow up questions via a Google Drive link, Dropbox Paper link, or a link to a Markdown file in your Github repo.
+Send us a writeup for the follow up questions via a Google Drive link, Dropbox Paper link, or by letting us know where a Markdown file is located in your git repo.

 ## Evaluation
 Your application should be able to be setup into a virtual environment on any Linux/Unix machine.